 The following are the steps used by the xCAT administrator to disable the bootp and enable dhcpsd daemon for HW discovery and NIM node installation.
 The xCAT administrator can toggle between bootp and dhcpsd if they want to use bootp as part of the AIX node installation.
-You just need to be aware that dhcp server daemon for HW discovery will not be active whenever the bootp daemon is active a) Stop bootp from rebootting by commenting bootps line in /etc/inetd.conf file:
+You just need to be aware that dhcp server daemon for HW discovery will not be active whenever the bootp daemon is active refresh -s inetd c) Stop bootp deamon: